dimagi/commcare-hq/corehq/doctypemigrations/README.md

 ## Flipping the db

-Once you're confident the two databases are in sync and sync'ing in realtime, you'll need to make two commits.
+Once you're confident the two databases are in sync and sync'ing in realtime, you'll need to make some commits.

 ### Commit 1: Add a blocking django migration
 Add a blocking django migration to keep anyone from deploying before migrating: